zestia/ember-async-tooltips/README.md

 ### `@element`

-By default the parent of the tooltip element is what causes the tooltip to show or hide, and is also the element that the tooltip will be positioned next to.
-But, you can specify any element to be the reference element.
+Optional.
+By default, the parent of the tooltip element is what causes the tooltip to show & hide, and is _also_ the element it will be positioned next to.

 ### `@destination`

-Tooltips are rendered in-place, unless a destination element is specified, in which case they will be rendered inside that element instead.
+Optional.
+By default, tooltips are rendered in-place.
+Specify a destination if you want to render them in that element instead.

+### `@attachTo`

+Optional.
+By default, tooltips will be positioned next to the element that caused them to display.
+Unless this argument is specified, in which case the tooltip will show when mousing over `@element`, but will be positioned next to a different element.

 ### `@show`

+Optional.
 By default, tooltips will display when hovering over the reference element.
-But you can also show or hide a tooltip manually using the `@show` argument.
+But you can use this argument to force a tooltip to display.

 ### `@showDelay`

-The show delay will prevent the tooltip from being shown until the specified milliseconds have passed.
+Optional.
+The show delay will prevent the tooltip from being shown until the specified milliseconds have passed after entering the reference element.

 ### `@hideDelay`

-This hide delay will prevent the tooltip from being hidden until the specified milliseconds have passed.
+Optional.
+The hide delay will prevent the tooltip from being hidden until the specified milliseconds have passed after leaving the reference element.

 ### `@stickyID`

+Optional.
 You can group tooltips together with a sticky identifier.
-When a tooltip from a group is showing, then other tooltips in that group (with the same identifier) will show instantly - ignoring their show delay.
+When a tooltip from a group of tooltips all with the same identifier is shown, then other tooltips in that group will show instantly - ignoring their show delay.
 The term sticky is used because it feels as if the tooltips are stuck open.

 ### `@stickyTimeout`

+Optional.
 When a group of tooltips is in sticky mode (and so they have no show delays), after a period of time they will revert back to their normal delays.
 Use this argument to tweak that behaviour.

 ### `@onLoad`

-When a reference element is hovered over, `@onLoad` will be fired.
+Optional.
+When an element is hovered over, `@onLoad` will be fired.
 You can respond to this action by returning a promise.
 The result of that promise will be available in the tooltip's template as `@tooltip.data`.
 This is a good way preload any data required for the tooltip to display.

 In the following example, there is a show delay of 300ms before a tooltip will appear.
-During that time it is loading some data.
+But, _during that time_ it is loading some data.
 If the load delay exceeds the show delay, the difference will be subtracted from the show delay.

 ```handlebars
 {{! application.hbs }}